dragona/android-intro/readme.md

 ![Dragona](dragona-android.gif)

-# Android resources
+# Android Resources: Essential Elements for Developing Android Apps.

-The building blocks of Android Application development.

-## Getting Started
+### Introduction:

-This repository contains multiple demo projects, and the description for each project be found in the md file of every project folder.
+This repository holds various demo projects, with descriptions for each project located in the corresponding project folder's .md file.

+### Programming:
+The majority of the demo projects use Java language.

 ### Coding